-Back to school season is coming soon!
-You’ll learn how to create a back to school photo booth here.
+In this blog post, you’ll learn how to create a back to school photo booth.
 Greet your new students and families with a classroom photo booth with props and a fun backdrop.
 I’ve got a few photo booth ideas for your back to school events to make it an enjoyable time for everyone.

 I’ve set up a photo booth in my classroom for our Meet the Teacher or Open House event every year.
 I print the pictures (two copies) and send one copy home during the first week of school.
 Then, I save a copy to pass out to students on the last day of school, too!
 Watching students see how much they’ve changed in a year is the sweetest thing ever!